Infectious Disease · Respiratory Infections

 2

-The gold standard for diagnosis is reverse transcription-polymerase chain reaction (RT-PCR) due to its high sensitivity and specificity.
+The gold standard for diagnosis is the reverse transcription-polymerase chain reaction (RT-PCR) assay due to its high sensitivity and specificity.

 Confidence: